Project 1: Genome Assembly

 Week 2 - Modularizing our pipeline and polishing our assembly

 You may have noticed from the first week that our pipeline is becoming increasingly complex and slightly onerous to read in a single file.
 In this week, we are going to refactor our workflow to make it more modular and easier to read.
-This modularity will have the secondary benefit of making it easier to reuse components of the pipeline in future projects or even share it with others.
+This modularity will have the secondary benefit of enabling us to reuse components of the pipeline in future projects or even share them with others.

 From a bioinformatics standpoint, this week we will add several steps to our pipeline.
-We will polish the assembly we created last week with our long reads and our short Illumina reads.
-Long read polishing will require the assembly as well as the long reads.
-In order to polish with the Illumina reads, we will first need to align the illumina reads to the draft assembly using bowtie2.
-We can then provide the aligned reads to Pilon to polish the assembly.
+We will first generate a genome index from the assembly and align the illumina reads to the draft assembly using bowtie2.
+We can then sort the aligned reads and provide them to Pilon to polish the assembly and fix any potential errors.

 Relevant Resources